NemoHimma/Dotfiles/vim/README.md

 > [Vim wiki](https://vim.fandom.com/wiki/Vim_documentation)
+> The goal is not to make vim an idle but more conviennt.
 # Movements in Normal Mode
 - (Character)`hjkl`: left, down, up, right
 - (Word)`w b`: beginning of next word and backward word;`e ge`:end of next word and last word (ge "go to the end of last word")